23 Cloud microphysics

 \[ \begin{align} f_v = 0,78 + 0,308\cdot S_c^{1/3}N_\text{Re}^{1/2}\tag{23.127}\label{eq:ventilation_rate} \end{align} \]

-derived [5].
-Here $S_c\coloneqq\frac{\nu}{\psi}$ is the Schmidt number ($\approx 0.71$ for air [33]) and $N_\text{Re} = \frac{U2r}{\nu}$ is the Reynolds number.
+was derived from experimental data [5].
+Here, $S_c\coloneqq\frac{\nu}{\psi}$ is the Schmidt number ($\approx 0.71$ for air [33]) and $N_\text{Re} = \frac{U2r}{\nu}$ the Reynolds number.

 \[ \begin{align} \frac{dm}{dt} &= \frac{4\pi a}{\frac{1}{\psi\rho_{S}\left(T\right)} + \frac{L_v^2}{R_vT^2k_h}}\left(\frac{\rho_v}{\rho_{S}\left(T\right)} - 1\right)\left(0,78 + 0,308\cdot S_c^{1/3}N_\text{Re}^{1/2}\right).\tag{23.128}\label{eq:dmdt_diff_growth_vent} \end{align} \]